How to cook grapefruit

 Although grapefruit seems to be a very underutilized food, there are many applications that can be done with this fruit.
 The most common way is to drink it as a juice.
 Grapefruit juice sweetened with honey or combined with other citrus juices such as orange may be more appealing in general, especially for children.
-It is particularly suitable for breakfast as a source of minerals and vitamins.
-It goes well with yogurt, so we can include a few pieces of grapefruit with this yogurt sweetened with honey.

 Another possibility is to serve it as a starter, as part of salads or as a dessert, sweetened with honey and combined with other acidic fruits like oranges, raspberries or strawberries.
 We must not forget that there are on the market less acidic and more colored varieties of grapefruit.

 For people who do not want to be vegetarian, they can use this fruit to accompany meat dishes.
 Used in this way, this acts as a good degreasing fruit helping the liver to metabolise fats, while, because of its digestive properties, it provides better digestion.

 Grapefruit is rich in vitamins, especially vitamin C. and folic acid.
 This vitamins, however, are very delicate and they are easily dissolved in contact with water.
 As the rest of soluble vitamins, they are altered in light contact or are easily destroyed by heat.

 The best way to prepare this food without spoiling its principles is to serve it raw.
 Prepare it shortly before eating and do not expose it to water or excessive light.

 Grapefruit should not be peeled long before they have to be eaten.
 Do not keep them prepared in the fridge from one meal to another.

 Photo of grapefruit